qingshan/dotfiles/doc/vim_plugins.md

 - `<Leader>Q` - Close the current tab.
 - `<Leader>a` - Close the quickfix window.
 - `:CC` - Toggle color column.
+- `:CD` - Change directory of the current file.

 Tabs